(FTC Disclosure: If you make a purchase via a link on this page, I may receive a small commission, at no added cost to you.)

 Kelp supplies a natural source of minerals to a dog's body and minerals are essential in every aspect of a dog's health.
 In particular, it has been found that supplementing a dog's diet with kelp can bring about the following health benefits:

-Studies are also being done to look at using kelp as a supplement for diabetic people (and dogs) to help the body in secreting insulin, thereby lowering the blood sugar levels.
+Studies (such as this one and this one) are also being done to look at using kelp as a supplement for diabetic people (and dogs) to help the body in secreting insulin, thereby lowering the blood sugar levels.

 The protein in kelp is highly bio-available, which allows dogs to efficiently assimilate its amino acids so they can speedily and effectively assist in tissue repair.

-In the same study, it was found that kelp for dogs could help control fleas.
+It has also been found that kelp could help control fleas on dogs.
 Dogs were found to be less attractive to fleas and flies after three weeks of supplementation.

 Dogs can have better maintenance of body weight thanks also to the iodine in the kelp.
 Iodine stimulates the thyroid gland that controls the dog's metabolism.
 With better metabolism, dogs with weight problems can reduce their cholesterol levels and lose weight.